Welcome to the New Cupertino.org

 When Does it Start?

-The service is expected to begin in October 2019 (but hopefully sooner).
+The service is anticipated to begin in fall 2019.
 Once operational the program will run for 18 months, the duration of the pilot program.
 Once a contract has been negotiated with Via, staff will bring the contract to Council for authorization, along with a public outreach campaign strategy.

 How Much will it Cost?